Southampton-RSG/2015-12-15-Southampton/prerequisites.md

 ## Bash

+Among many other things, Bash allows you to automate dull and boring tasks.
+We use it during the command line section of the course.

 #### Windows

 Bash will be provided as part of the Git for Windows installation as described below.

 #### Mac OS X

 The Bash shell is accessed by opening the "Terminal" application.
-The Terminal application can be found in the "Utilities folder which is in your "Applications" folder.
+The Terminal application can be found in the "Utilities" folder which is in your "Applications" folder.

 #### Linux